An auto-darkening welding helmet is the most important piece of safety equipment for welding. It automatically adjusts from light to dark.

 2. Use the spark from a lighter

 The spark from a lighter is a second option to test your auto-darkening helmet.
-The spark is a close replicate of a welder flame and should be bright enough to trigger the lens change.
+The spark is a close replicate of a welder flame and will be bright enough for the sensor to trigger the lens change.

-You can also move the lighter around, much like you would a welder, to make sure that movements do not affect the helmet’s functionality.
+You can also move the lighter around, much like you would a welder, to ensure that movements do not affect the helmet’s functionality.
 Another test is to flick the lighter’s flame on and off to see how the helmet responds.